JanBur96/JanBur96/README.md

 * Earning my own money as a Web-Developer in 2021.
 * Studying CS at an University.
-* Meeting new developer all-around the globe.
+* Meeting and getting to know developers all-around the globe.
 * Mentoring rookies.

 ---

 ### How can I contact you 📞?

 Feel free to contact me on my __website__!
-But you can also contact me on __twitter__ if you want to (profile in Bio).
+But you can also contact me on __twitter__ if you like to (profile in Bio).

 ---

-#### Funfact: Counting from zero in real life when you're with non-developers is leading to strange looks.
+#### Funfact: Counting from zero in real life when you're with non-developers leads to strange looks.

 <!--
 **JanBur96/JanBur96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.